https://sploitus.com/exploit?id=MSF:AUXILIARY-GATHER-LDAP_ESC_VULNERABLE_CERT_FINDER-

 esc_entries = query_ldap_server(esc_raw_filter, attributes, base_prefix: base_prefix)

-if esc_entries.blank?
+if esc_entries.empty?

 print_warning("Couldn't find any vulnerable #{esc_name} templates!")